DeloitteDigitalUK/kubernetes-training/docs/further-reading-next-steps.md

 # Other resources

-- [Helm Hub](https://hub.helm.sh/) - a public repository for official and community Helm charts
+- [Artifact Hub](https://artifacthub.io/) - a public repository for official and community Helm charts